1. To Switch or Not to Switch?

 At Mortgage123, we specialise in comparing rates on the market and getting you a fast and easy mortgage switch approval.
-For that, we need only a couple of documents from you.
+You do however have to do some initial work and gather documents to get you switch started, details of these will be provided by your Broker as they vary from Lender to Lender.

 Same as a new mortgage, a switcher mortgage needs to pass through the legal route.